melanibe/brain_project/README.md

 * `transform_X_one`performs the 'one' frequency band aggregation preprocessing step.

 Running the file will trigger the creation and saving of:
  * the full original feature matrix of shape [nobs, 4095, 50] per subject.
-Each subject matrix will be saved in the `/matrices/all/` folder, the name of the array is the name of the subject.
+Each subject matrix will be saved in the `/matrices/all/SXX.npy` folder, where XX is the number of the subject.
  * the standard frequency band matrix per subject.
-Each subject matrix will be saved in the `/matrices/std/` folder, the name of the array is the name of the subject.
+Each subject matrix will be saved in the `/matrices/std/SXX.npy` folder, where XX is the number of the subject.
  * the one frequency band matrix per subject.
-Each subject matrix will be saved in the `/matrices/one/` folder, the name of the array is the name of the subject.
+Each subject matrix will be saved in the `/matrices/one/SXX.npy` folder, where XX is the number of the subject.
  * the label array per subject.
-Each label array will be saved in the `/matrices/y/` folder, the name of the array is the name of the subject.
+Each label array will be saved in the `/matrices/y/SXX.npy` folder, where XX is the number of the subject.

 **Please run this file prior to running any other file of this project as the other file assume that the data is saved in a npy array following the folder structure described above.**